AKumar1998/bansal-timber-website/README.md

 ## Remarks

--- Ajay Kumar: I learned from this project, especially the backed aspect of the admin panel and the database required for it.
+-- **Ajay Kumar**: I learned from this project, especially the backed aspect of the admin panel and the database required for it.
 My code is not the perfect but I think I did a good job overall.
 Would love to work on the project again if the client would like to expand the project with more features of expansions.